 Once you finish the race inside FirstOntario, keep moving forward to collect your medal, get some food and refreshments and also have your photo taken.
 Eventually you head up an escalator to the main expo floor.
 If you’re meeting family and friends, arrange in advance a time and place to meet.

 Congratulations on completing one of Canada’s most historic and storied races.
-Why not share your experience with others but rating the event and writing a review on RaceGuide.
+Why not share your experience with others by rating the event and writing a review on RaceGuide.